Right to Work checks in an ever-changing world.

-For most traditionally ‘office-based’ employers, the last year has brought many unique challenges and has meant rapidly adapting to a new world of compliance with remote working and legislative uncertainty.
+For most traditionally ‘office-based’ employers, the last 18 months have brought many unique challenges and has meant rapidly adapting to a new world of compliance with remote working and legislative change.
 Establishing candidates’ Right to Work (RtW), for example, has been a challenge as guidance evolves post-Brexit and the traditional method of face-to-face meetings and visual checks on original identity documents hasn’t been possible.
 But, as has been said, ‘adversity breeds creativity’.
 New and innovative technology, designed to overcome the problems of remote recruitment, can bring advantages to employers and help smooth uncertainty over post-Brexit employment checks.

 Right to Work checks in the Covid era.

-Although there is no end date set yet for these temporary measures, the guidance states that once they do come to an end, employers will have an 8-week window to carry out the required checks of original documents.
+The current end date for these temporary measures is 30th September 2022 and at present, the guidance states that once they do come to an end, employers won’t have to make retrospective checks.

 Brexit and beyond.

 Covid-19 isn’t the only issue affecting RtW checks today: the post Brexit world has also raised challenges.
-The Home Office has not yet published full details on how to check RtW of EEA nationals not on the EUSS after 30th June 2021 although we do know that employers will no longer be able to accept EU passports or ID cards as evidence and should instead ask applicants not on the EUSS to provide an appropriate visa.
+From 1st July, guidance changed meaning employers can no longer be able to accept EU passports or ID cards as evidence and should instead ask applicants not on the EUSS to provide an appropriate visa.
 (Read the adjusted guidance here).

-This lack of absolute clarity is understandably causing some concern and we’re being approached by a growing number of employers for advice on remaining complaint as guidance changes.
+This changing guidance is understandably causing some concern and we’re being approached by a growing number of employers for advice on remaining complaint when onboarding staff.

 Why consider electronic checking to support your RtW processes?